data-lessons/library-shell-DEPRECATED/lesson-materials/2015-09-29_Libcarp-lesson-two.md

 If your reader request or piece of work is more concerned number of entries (or lines) than the number of words, you can use the line count flag.
 Type `wc -l 2014-01-31_JA-africa.tsv` and hit enter.
 Combined with `wc` the flag `-l` prints a line count and the name of the file that has been counted.

 Finally, type `wc -c 2014-01-31_JA-africa.tsv` and hit enter.
-This uses the flag `-c` in combination with the command `wc` to print a character count for `2014-01-31_JA-africa.tsv`.
+This uses the flag `-c` in combination with the command `wc` to print a character count for `2014-01-31_JA-africa.tsv` *Note: OS X users should replace the -c flag with -m.*

 With these three flags, the most obvious thing we can use `wc` for is to quickly compare the shape of sources in digital format - for example word counts per page of a book, the distribution of characters per page across a collection of newspapers, the average line lengths used by poets.
 You can also use `wc` with a combination of wildcards and flags to build more complex queries.

 Can you guess what the line `wc -l 2014-01-31_JA-a*.tsv` will do?
 Correct!
 This prints the line counts for `2014-01-31_JA-africa.tsv` and `2014-01-31_JA-america.tsv`, offering a simple means of comparing these two sets of research data.
 Of course, it may be faster if you only have a handful of files to compare the line count for the two documents in Libre Office Calc, Microsoft Excel, or a similar spreadsheet program.
 But when wishing to compare the line count for tens, hundreds, or thousands of documents, the Unix shell has a clear speed advantage.

 Moreover, as our datasets increase in size you can use the Unix shell to do more than copy these line counts by hand, by the use of print screen, or by copy and paste methods.
 Using the `>` redirect operator we saw earlier you can export our query results to a new file.
 Type `wc -l 2014-01-31_JA-a*.tsv > results/DATE_JA-a-wc.txt` and hit enter.
 This runs the same query as before, but rather than print the results within the Unix shell it saves the results as `DATE_JA_a-wc.txt`.
 By prefacing this with `results/` the shelll is instructed to save the .txt file to the `results` sub-directory.
 To check this, navigate to the `results` subdirectory, hit enter, type `ls`, and hit enter again to see this file.
-Type 'head DATE_JA-a-wc.txt' to see the file contents in the shell (as it is 10 lines or fewer in length, all the file contents will be shown here).
+Type `head DATE_JA-a-wc.txt` to see the file contents in the shell (as it is 10 lines or fewer in length, all the file contents will be shown here).

 ______
 #### Mining